-Clothespin Letter Match – Improve Fine Motor Skills and Match Letters
+Clothespin Letter Match – Improve Fine Motor Skills, Teach the Alphabet

 To make your own Clothespin Letter Match, begin by printing one letter on each clothespin.
 I hold the clothespin in my hand and point the open jaws away from me when I do this.
 When the activity is complete, have your child “pin” the clothespin to the matching letter or picture.